divinecodes/funscripts/README.md

 ## Acknowledgments

-* Hat tip to Youtube Channels,ComputerPhile and NumberPhile from where i get some inspiration
+* Hat tip to Youtube Channels,ComputerPhile,NumberPhile and [Dev.to](https://dev.to) from where i get some inspiration